 Slow, Even Cooking in the Oven

 Once the surface looks nice and brown, the oven will take over.
-Place the pan into a 120–150°C oven so the inside warms up gently and cooks evenly without burning the outside.
+Place the pan into a 135°C oven so the inside warms up gently and cooks evenly without burning the outside.

 How to Tell When It’s Done

-You can use the chart below as guidance:
+You can use the chart below as guidance for a frozen steak about 1 inch thick,

 Every steak behaves differently depending on thickness and fat marbling, so a thermometer gives you the most precise results.